 AST (aspartate aminotransferase) is an enzyme made by your liver.
 Normally your AST levels will be low.
 But when your liver is damaged, it releases more AST into your blood, causing levels to rise.

 ALT (alanine aminotransferase) is another enzyme produced by your liver.
 Like AST, your ALT levels should usually be low.
-But your liver damage causes higher levels to be released into your bloodstream.
+But liver damage can cause higher levels to be released into your bloodstream.

 Gamma-glutamyl transpeptidase (GGT) is another liver enzyme.
 When your liver is injured or there is an obstruction to your flow of bile, the GGT concentration in your bloodstream increases.